A Book Review: Basic Concepts of Chemical Kinetics

 About the book “Basic Concepts of Chemical Kinetics”

-The book “Basic Concepts of Chemical Kinetics” is about studying how chemical reactions happen.
-Chemical kinetics is an important part of chemistry.
+Although, the book “Basic Concepts of Chemical Kinetics” is about studying how chemical reactions happen.
+Basically, chemical kinetics is an important part of chemistry.
 It is well-studied around the world.
-Learning about chemical kinetics is a key part of chemistry courses everywhere.
+Additionally, learning about basics of chemical kinetics is a key part of chemistry courses everywhere.
 This book wants to explain the main ideas of chemical kinetics clearly.
 It also wants to make readers interested in the topic.
-The book will help students, teachers, researchers, and industry chemists.
+Additionally, the book will help students, teachers, researchers, and industry chemists.
 It will be a good first step for anyone wanting to study more about this topic.
 Students in other countries will also find the book helpful.
 This is because it matches the Indian universities’ Chemical Kinetics syllabus.

 The chapters cover